skyscrapers/terraform-concourse/README.md

 ```

 ## ecs-web
-This sets up Concourse Web on an ECS cluster .
+This sets up Concourse Web on an ECS cluster.

 The following resources are created:
 - ELB